LuweiLiao/ScholarClaw/README.md

 ## 🤔 What Is This?

-**Claw AI Lab** is a fully autonomous multi-agent research system.
-Given a research topic, it automatically conducts literature review, designs and runs GPU-accelerated experiments, analyzes results, and writes a complete academic paper — end-to-end, with no human intervention.
-Multiple agents collaborate across a 5-layer pyramid (survey → design → coding → execution → writing), coordinated via task queues with real-time web monitoring.
-It supports autonomous exploration, multi-agent debate with heterogeneous LLMs, and paper reproduction workflows.
+**Claw AI Lab** is a lab-native multi-agent research platform for interactive and scalable AI-driven science.
+It enables users to create a full AI research lab from a single prompt, with customizable roles, research directions, and collaborative workflows, rather than relying on a single-agent or fixed serial pipeline.
+Claw orchestrates multiple agents and projects in parallel through a FIFO-based scheduling framework, maximizing compute utilization while supporting cross-project knowledge sharing and mutual improvement.
+Crucially, the system keeps humans in the loop: users can intervene whenever needed, provide feedback under ambiguity, inject new ideas, and iteratively refine the research process through rollback and continuation.
+Combined with a simple UI that reduces everything to prompts and clicks, Claw transforms automated research into a more intuitive, steerable, and laboratory-like experience.

 **We welcome contributions from the community to make this project better together!**